LyleScott/aws-cli-lambda/README.md

 ## Invoke Lambda

-To test, invoke the Lambda and check Cloud Watch logs.
+To test, invoke the Lambda and check Cloud Watch logs if you did not receive output resembling the expected output for `s3 ls` output.

 ```shell
 aws lambda invoke \